OpenCageData/perl-Geo-Coder-OpenCage/README.md

 # Geo::Coder::OpenCage

-This module provides an interface to the [OpenCage geocoded](https://opencagedata.com).
+This module provides a Perl interface to the [OpenCage geocoder](https://opencagedata.com).

 ## Build status